 Every server location has a hostname that you need to use on the router to connect to a particular server.

-Switch to the Files section where you will find the list of all servers and their hostnames.
+Switch to the Locations section where you will find the list of all servers and their hostnames.
 Copy the hostname of your preferred location - you will use it a bit later.

 You will need a hostname of the VPN server.
 You can find the hostname below the flag icon of each location.
 If you wish to connect to Poland, copy the hostname for Poland - Warsaw or Poland - Gdansk servers.
 If you prefer connecting to Finland, copy the hostname of Finland - Helsinki server.